anssshu/parashar/NOTES.md

 the entire project will be uploaded to github master branch and the build folder will be uploaded to the gh-pages branch and the site will be deployed as a static website

+For subsequent creation and edit of the project use git push and npm run deploy

+#REACTJS
+the app consists of components which are class or functions

+npm i react-router-dom
+npm i react-icons

+inside sidebar data add the data and use it inside the Navbar.js